rubensworks/article-ldtraversal-security-short/content/use-case.md

 she could initiate a query starting from her address book as seed document, and the query engine would follow the links to her contacts, and obtain the names from their respective profiles.
+In all threats throughout this article, we assume that Carol has malicious intentions that Alice is unaware of.

 <figure id="figure-use-case">
 <img src="img/use-case.svg" alt="[Personal Address Book]" class="figure-width-twothird">